SvalTech/studylocus/README.md

 ![JEE Prep Dashboard Screenshot](https://i.ibb.co/jvg4cK27/Screenshot-2025-08-17-150950.png)

-* **Live Countdown Timer:** See the exact days, hours, minutes, and seconds remaining for the JEE Main 2026 January attempt.
+* **Live Countdown Timer:** See the exact days, hours, minutes, and seconds remaining for the exam.
 * **Visual Journey Tracker:** A GitHub-style contributions graph visualizes your entire preparation timeline from Jan 1, 2025, to the exam day.
 * **Fully Customizable Layout:**
     * **Draggable Cards:** Drag and drop any card to arrange the layout exactly how you like it.